We make The Deuce of Spades and MoonLight tents Versatility | TheTentLab

 There are three different regions on the MoonLights:

 1) The side walls are the most important for keeping wind out when it’s cold and letting it in when it’s hot.
 That’s why the coated part's overlap with the rainfly is large and why the upper is made of ripstop with net windows that can be closed with zippers.
-In sandstorms this is a huge help, though admittedly it’s not a 100% solution - there’s only so much weight and cost that can be added to deal with sandstorms after all.
+In sandstorms this is a huge help, though admittedly it might not be a 100% solution for every storm.
+Still, TentHats are really effective and inexpensive.

 3) The door panels have two windows each, both on the upper half of the panel and non-closable.
 This is because they’re well protected by large vestibules so covering them isn’t terribly important.